Let’s celebrate a #tinkerversary

 For that reason, Mary Beth and John will be visiting Iowa where their school suspensions occurred and be talking with students about their situations now and what the Tinker decision means.
 “Tinker Turns 50” will include a series of events with students in grade schools on up through universities.

 Others from across the country can join them through the live streaming of a program and Q&A at the State Historical Museum of Iowa.
 Presented by Iowa Public Television, it will cover a look at the case and its impact and will begin 12:30 p.m.
 CST Friday, Feb.
-22. To receive a reminder as the date nears, educators can RSVP if they wish.
-(The video will be archived and available for later viewing as well.)
+22. (The video will be archived and available for later viewing as well.)

 The Tinkers will visit schools in Des Moines, Ames and Iowa City.
 A complete schedule runs from Feb.
 18 – 28.
 You’ll have lots of ways to participate, too, even if you’re not in Iowa.
 I created two lesson plans – one for high school students and one for middle school, using the Journalism Education Association curriculum format (with Common Core Standards, etc.).
 Those and other ideas and educational resources are available so you can plan ahead.